Western, Arab states pledge $2.4 billion in Syria aid

 Aid workers in Syria have accused authorities of hampering deliveries to opposition-controlled areas and threatening groups with expulsion.
 Damascus blames rebel attacks for aid delays.

-The WFP says it needs to raise $35 million every week to meet the food needs of people both inside Syria and in neighbouring countries.
+The WFP says it needs to raise $35 million every week to meet the food needs of people both inside Syria and in neighboring countries.

 U.S. Secretary of State John Kerry said on Monday that Syria's government and some rebels might be willing to permit humanitarian aid to flow, enforce local ceasefires and take other confidence-building measures.